 This set of Strength of Materials Multiple Choice Questions & Answers (MCQs) focuses on “Maximum Shear Force”.

-1. Which of these is correct way of sign convention for shear force?
+1. Which of these is the correct way of sign convention for shear force?

 a) R U P